neo3072/DS-AI-ML-Resources/Data Science Goals, Components, Processes, and Deliverables.md

     + Plots with point color as label for classification tasks
     + Aggregations and analysis
         * Group for counts, sums, and averages
+    + Statistical analysis
+        * Sensitivity
+        * Correlation (and causation where possible)
+        * Variance and standard deviation
+        * Mean, median, and mode
+        * Max and min
+        * Quartiles and inter-quartile
+        * Skew and kurtosis
+        * Quartiles
+        * Distribution
+        * Count
+        * Range
+        * Plots
+        * Validation via p-values and confidence intervals
+    + Summary statistics
 - Feature extraction, feature selection, and feature engineering
     + Purpose
         * Simpler and faster training